Hung Ga, Lam Sai Wing and Army Combatives

 Answer: It is well documented that Wong Fei Hung, Lam Sai Wing (and various other Hung Ga Kyun Masters) taught martial arts in the army.

-Wong Fei Hung served his duty under famous army commanders Lau Wing Fuk, Ng Chyun Mei and Tong Ging Sung, Lam Sai Wing under Lei Fuk Lam and Chan Jai Tong.
+Wong Fei Hung served his duty under famous army commanders Lau Wing Fuk, Ng Chyun Mei, Tong Ging Sung, Lam Sai Wing under Lei Fuk Lam, and Chan Jai Tong.
 (You can find out more in the intro parts of Lam Sai Wing Memorial Book and Lam Sai Wing’s Taming the Tiger Manual).

 Their function wasn’t only honorary.
-We can only guess what specifically did they teach in the army, but we know for sure that both Wong Fei Hung and Lam Sai Wing taught actual combat techniques – not only strength/conditioning drills to keep the soldiers disciplined and fit, but also weapon and bare-handed combat skills.
-Moreover, they not only taught, but also learned from the other Masters and cross-trained.
+We can only guess what specifically they taught in the army.
+Still, we know that both Wong Fei Hung and Lam Sai Wing taught actual combat techniques – not only strength/conditioning drills to keep the soldiers disciplined and fit, but also weapon and bare-handed combat skills.
+Moreover, they taught and learned from the other Masters and cross-trained.

 “Straight Palm” (Jing Jeung)

-Notice that although it is the longest one of all three presented techniques, it is still employed in relatively close distance.
+Notice that although it is the longest of the three presented techniques, it is still employed at a relatively close distance.

 Why do you think the other hand goes to the waist in the set?